 The history of vinegar is very ancient.
 Repeatedly mentioned in the Bible, traces of it have been found in a vase from pre-pharaonic Egypt, some ten thousand years old, testifying that the Egyptians, as well as the Babylonians and the Persians, knew vinegar and used it to preserve food.
 After all, it was only thanks to vinegar that food could be transported over long distances.
 But vinegar was also mixed with water to make a refreshing drink, and the farmers and travellers of antiquity made extensive use of it.

-The most common drink in ancient Greece, the drink of the people, was called Oxycrat.
-It was obtained by mixing water, vinegar and honey and kept in special vases (oxydes).
-Hippocrates, the “father of medicine”, an extraordinary physician whose doctrines dominated the western civilisation till the 18th century, i.e. for more than 2000 years, prescribed it to treat wounds, sores and respiratory diseases.
+The most widespread beverage in ancient Greece was called oxycrat, the drink of the people.
+It was a mixture of water, vinegar and honey, and was stored in special jars (oxydes).
+The "father of medicine" Hippocrates himself, an extraordinary physician whose doctrines dominated Western civilisation until the eighteenth century - more than two thousand years - prescribed it as a cure for wounds, sores and respiratory diseases.